imitelis/Full_Stack_Open_Exercises/part11/README.md

 ## Exercise 11.18.

-We have set up a channel fullstack_webhook to the course Discord group at https://study.cs.helsinki.fi/discord/join/fullstack for testing a messaging integration.
+We have set up a channel <em>fullstack_webhook</em> to the course Discord group at [https://study.cs.helsinki.fi/discord/join/fullstack](https://study.cs.helsinki.fi/discord/join/fullstack) for testing a messaging integration.

 Register now to Discord if you have not already done that.
-You will also need a Discord webhook in this exercise.
-You find the webhook in the pinned message of the channel fullstack_webhook.
+You will also need a <em>Discord webhook</em> in this exercise.
+You find the webhook in the pinned message of the channel <em>fullstack_webhook</em>.
 Please do not commit the webhook to GitHub!

 ### 11.18: Build success/failure notification action

-You can find quite a few of third party actions from GitHub Action Marketplace by using the search phrase discord.
+You can find quite a few of third party actions from [GitHub Action Marketplace](https://github.com/marketplace?type=actions) by using the search phrase [discord](https://github.com/marketplace?type=actions&query=discord).
 Pick one for this exercise.
-My choice was discord-webhook-notify since it has quite many stars and a decent documentation.
+My choice was [discord-webhook-notify](https://github.com/marketplace/actions/discord-webhook-notify) since it has quite many stars and a decent documentation.

 Setup the action so that it gives two types of notifications: